vmware/pyvmomi/docs/vim/vm/device/VirtualDiskOption.rst

        Minimum, maximum, and default capacity of the disk. ioAllocationOption (`vim.StorageResourceManager.IOAllocationOption`_):

-       Minumum, maximum, and default values for Storage I/O allocation.See `StorageIOAllocationInfo`_ vFlashCacheConfigOption (`vim.vm.device.VirtualDiskOption.VFlashCacheConfigOption`_, optional):
+       Minimum, maximum, and default values for Storage I/O allocation.See `StorageIOAllocationInfo`_ vFlashCacheConfigOption (`vim.vm.device.VirtualDiskOption.VFlashCacheConfigOption`_, optional):

        vFlash cache configuration on the disk